Easiest Way To Integrate Google Translator with WordPress (2024)

-Nowadays websites are accessed around the world and unfortunately, not every website support multilingual.
+Nowadays websites are accessed around the world and unfortunately, not every website supports multilingualism.
 Google Translator with WordPress is the best thing to translate a page from one language to another, but it is not 100% accurate most of the time.
 However, it is one of the quickest and easiest ways to make your site accessible to people who speak different languages.

-In this article, I will demonstrate how to integrate Google Translate to your WordPress website using the Google Language Translator plugin.
+In this article, I will demonstrate how to integrate Google Translate into your WordPress website using the Google Language Translator plugin.

 What is Google Translate?

 For those who haven’t any idea about Google Translate, It is a service that allows visitors to instantly translate the entire website or blog into different languages.

 The visitors just need to click on a button to change the language of any site.